datagrok-ai/public/help/compute/diff-studio.md

 ### Bioreactor

 The `Bioreactor` example models the [kinetic mechanism](https://doi.org/10.1074/jbc.RA117.000303) of controlled Fab-arm exchange for the formation of bispecific immunoglobulin G1 antibodies.
+It shows how to use the `meta.inputs` feature to specify a table with pre-defined model inputs.

 ![add-to-workspace](pics/diff-studio-bioreactor.png)